Skip to main content

 CVE-2025-49247 Overview

-CVE-2025-49247 is a DOM-Based Cross-Site Scripting (XSS) vulnerability in the cmoreira Team Showcase WordPress plugin (team-showcase-cm).
+CVE-2025-49247 is a DOM-based Cross-Site Scripting (XSS) vulnerability in the cmoreira Team Showcase plugin for WordPress, tracked as team-showcase-cm.
 The flaw stems from improper neutralization of input during web page generation [CWE-79].
-It affects all plugin versions from initial release through 25.05.13.
-An attacker can craft a malicious URL or payload that, when processed by the vulnerable client-side code, executes arbitrary JavaScript in the victim's browser.
-Exploitation requires user interaction, such as clicking a crafted link.
-Successful exploitation enables session theft, credential harvesting, redirection, and unauthorized actions performed in the context of the targeted WordPress site.
+It affects all plugin versions up to and including 25.05.13.
+An unauthenticated attacker can craft a malicious link that, when clicked by a victim, executes attacker-controlled JavaScript in the victim's browser session.
+The scope-changed CVSS vector indicates the script can impact resources beyond the vulnerable component.

 Critical Impact